 Thailand – a beautiful country, lot of people do visit the place for peace and serenity.
-Buddhism is practiced as religion in Thailand and surrounding countries like Cambodia.
-The truth that most of us are not aware of is that black magic even has its trails here; rather it prevails in most part of this beautiful country as well.
+Buddhism is practiced as a religion in Thailand and surrounding countries like Cambodia.
+The truth that most of us are not aware of is that black magic even has its trails here; rather, it prevails in most parts of this beautiful country as well.

-Thou, Thailand is a beautiful country but all of you would be shocked to read the facts that since late early years of formations lot of rituals and beliefs along with black magic spells have lived along in this country and still exist.
-The first concept that you can realize about the beliefs that people of Thailand have are the existing of Pret or what we term as ghost.
-Most of this belief is either shared with other bordering countries or have come from the Buddhist mythology.
-Below is a list of the legends believed to be ghost, found in and around Thailand.
+Thou, Thailand is a beautiful country, but all of you would be shocked to read the facts that since the late early years of formations lot of rituals and beliefs along with black magic spells have lived along in this country and still exist.
+The first concept that you can realize about the beliefs that people of Thailand have is the existence of Pret or what we term ghost.
+Most of this belief is either shared with other bordering countries or has come from Buddhist mythology.
+Below is a list of the legends believed to be ghost found in and around Thailand.